gracious-tech/stello/README.md

 ## End-to-end encryption

 Stello is end-to-end encrypted in the sense that the platform that stores and transfers the actual messages never has access to the decryption key.
 However, we avoid describing Stello as end-to-end encrypted because there are other aspects of Stello that make it less secure than well known end-to-end encryption apps.
+Namely, the fact that the decryption code is served by the server that also stores the encrypted files, such that a malicious server could modify the decryption code to transmit unencrypted data back to itself.
+This is a known risk, but still a better scenario than most apps that give the server full access to decrypted files.

 ## Components